Gather with fellow student writers for a week of training, coaching, and learning.

 If you are flying or taking a train or bus into D.C., please plan accordingly.
 The metro (subway) in D.C. will be much cheaper than a taxi/Uber/Lyft.
 CUA is very close to the Brookland-CUA metro stop on D.C.’s red line.

-The application deadline is Monday, February 26th at 11:59 pm ET (email augustine@veritas.org to inquire about submitting a late application).
+The application deadline is Monday, March 31st at 11:59 pm ET (email augustine@veritas.org to inquire about submitting a late application). at 11:59 pm ET (email augustine@veritas.org to inquire about submitting a late application).

 Our general expectation is that student attendees stay for the entire duration of the week.
 If you have any concerns about staying for the whole week, please do let us know at augustine@veritas.org and we can discuss it with you further.